wireapp/wire-docs/src/understand/federation/api.rst

 id and a domain name.
 In the code and API documentation, we sometimes call a username a "handle" and a qualified username a "qualified handle".

-Besides the above names and identifiers, there are also user display names (sometimes also referred to as "profile names"), which are not unique on the user's backend, can be changed by the user at any time and are not qualified.
+Besides the above names and identifiers, there are also user :ref:`display names
+<display-name>` (sometimes also referred to as "profile names"), which are not
+unique on the user's backend, can be changed by the user at any time and are not qualified.

 API between Federators